 Ease into retirement and enjoy the things you love

 When planning your retirement you may be considering how you spend your time.
 You may look to discover a new hobby, rediscover an old one, or find something else you really enjoy.
 Whatever it is, as you near retirement, you can live your best life by working less and having more time to focus on the things you really love.
 After all, you’ve worked hard to get here.

-If you have, you may decide you want to reduce your working hours and access some of your super to supplement your take-home pay.
-This can be done under an Early Access to Super (EATS), (also known as Transition to Retirement - TTR) arrangement.
-In the Super SA Income Stream, Lump Sum and Pension Scheme members have access to a TTR arrangement, while Triple S members can use the EATS arrangement.
+If you have reached the Commonwealth Government preservation age, you may decide you want to reduce your working hours and access some of your super to supplement your take-home pay.
+This can be done under a Transition to Retirement (TTR) arrangement.

 What is my Commonwealth Government preservation age?